pellepelster/snex/README.md

 <!--- /snippet:snippet1 -->

 this is how you use strings in Java.
 ```

-`snex` will keep the markers to ensure it can be re-run anytime on the documentation.
+`snex` will keep the original markers to ensure it can be re-run anytime on the documentation sources.

 ## Usage